tum-gis/LCA-TGA/README.md

 (see following figures).
 Additionally, a short summary of the general assumptions regarding the calculations are provided.
 Please refere to the published paper for more detailed information.

 #### General Assumptions for Calculations
-* The calculations are based on a single zone model
+* The calculations are based on a single zone model.
-* No building specific floor plan or zoning is used for the calculations
+* No building specific floor plan or zoning is used for the calculations.
 * The energy demand calculation refers to the German Energy Saving Ordinance (EnEV) - DIN V 4108-6 and DIN V 4701-10.
 Specifically, the *heating period procedure*   is chosen as an approach within DIN V 4108-6 (Heating Period: 185 days).
 * CityGML-model in LoD2 is used as basis.
 * Basements and underground car parks are excluded.

 #### Status Quo
-* The energetic standard of the building, described by U-values, refer to its year of construction
+* The energetic standard of the building, described by U-values, refer to its year of construction.

 <p align="center"><img src="PEDStatusQuo.png" width="800" /></p>